-TOTAL WITHDRAWAL FROM SCHOOL - A student will receive a refund of tuition and required fees according to the schedule below if he/she officially withdraws through the Student Administration section of the Registrar's Office.
+TOTAL WITHDRAWAL FROM SCHOOL - A student will receive a refund of tuition and required fees according to the schedule below if he/she officially withdraws through the Registrar's Office.

-- 1. A student who withdraws prior to the first class day will receive a 100% refund. - If student withdraws on or after first class day, then the refund shall be determined as indicated:
+- 1. A student who withdraws prior to the first class day will receive a 100% refund. - 2.
+If student withdraws on or after first class day, then the refund shall be determined as indicated:

-Fall and Spring Semesters

-During University class days 1 through 5 80% During University class days 6 through 10 70% During University class days 11 through 15 50% During University class days 16 through 20 25% After 20th University class day no refund
+Fall and Spring Semesters During University class days 1 through 5 80% During University class days 6 through 10 70% During University class days 11 through 15 50% During University class days 16 through 20 25% After 20th University class day no refund Summer Sessions During first, second, or third University class day 80%

-Summer Sessions

-During first, second, or third University class day 80% During fourth, fifth, or sixth University class day 50% After sixth University class day no refund
+During inst, second, or third oniversity class day 00%0 During fourth, fifth, or sixth University class day 50% After sixth University class day no refund

-PARKING - A student who is graduated at the end of the Fall Semester or who terminates enrollment for other reasons at the end of the Fall Semester or beginning of the Spring Semester may receive a partial refund of the parking fee provided he/she turns in the remnants of all parking decals and that the transaction is made on or before the Spring Semester Census Date.
+PARKING - A student who is graduated at the end of the Fall Semester or who terminates enrollment for other reasons at the end of the Fall Semester or beginning of the Spring Semester may receive a partial refund of the parking fee provided he/she turns in the remnants of all parking decals to the Parking Office and that the transaction is made on or before the Spring Semester Census Date.